Tenants

 Renting a property is often looked at as the poor relation to buying a home but it must be remembered that for many people it is an exceptionally good way of occupying a property.
 It gives you far more flexibility to move areas if, say, you have a job move.
 Also the landlord will usually be responsible for the external repairs to the property (other than those caused by the tenants misuse).

 As a tenant you wll normally be responsible for paying for gas, water and electricity as well as the Council Tax.
-You will also need to insure your possessions as well as accidental damage to items such as carpets.
+You will also need to insure against accidental damage to the landlords items items such as carpets.
+It would also be prudent to consider insurance to cover your possessions.

 Mrs Anne Oaten